August 12, 2020 | 10 Min

-For those not familiar with the term MACH, MACH stands for Microservices, API-first, Cloud-native, and Headless.
-We’ve provided a brief outline throughout this post, but if you’d like a deeper dive into what this is, check out our MACH page that provides a great overview or visit The MACH Alliance for more great content.
-The MACH Alliance is a consortium of vendors whose aim is to guide and show the business advantages of an open-tech ecosystem that follows MACH principles.
+For anyone not familiar with the term, MACH stands for microservices, API-first, cloud-native and headless.
+We’ve provided a brief outline throughout this post, but for a deeper dive check out our MACH page or visit The MACH Alliance.
+The MACH Alliance is a consortium of vendors whose aim is to guide and show the business advantages of an open tech ecosystem that follow MACH principles.

 “MACH is the new paradigm for enterprise retailers & brands.”